SOC Threat Intelligence Explained: How It Enhances Detection and Response

 The effectiveness of any Security Operations Centre (SOC) can be greatly improved through the proper utilisation of cyber threat intelligence.

 It can enhance a SOC’s capabilities in continuous data collection, analysis, and automation.
-It can also drastically improve early detection and response times by providing real-time tracking of tactics, techniques, and procedures (TTP) being used by known and emerging threats.
+It can also drastically improve early detection and response times by providing real time tracking of tactics, techniques, and procedures (TTP) being used by known and emerging threats.

 It also allows the SOC to act much more proactively by arming it with advanced knowledge of how threats are evolving, where they’re likely to try to gain access to certain systems, and providing reliable indicators that can be tracked across networks.